The sun's ultraviolet (UV) radiation is the major cause of skin cancer but it is also our best source of vitamin D.

 - Who is at risk of vitamin D deficiency?

 Vitamin D plays an important role in maintaining healthy bones and muscles.
-Vitamin D forms in the skin when it is exposed to UV radiation from the sun (sunlight).
+Vitamin D forms when skin is exposed to UV radiation from the sun (sunlight).

 We can also get vitamin D from some foods we eat, such as oily fish, eggs and liver as well as margarine and dairy products fortified with vitamin D. However we cannot get enough vitamin D from our diet to maintain the levels our body needs to be healthy.
 This is why some sun exposure is important, but we must be careful not to get too much.